Save

 Article III Established the Judicial Branch of the United States

-Bill of Rights First 10 amendments to the Constitution ratified in 1791.
+Bill of Rights First 10 amendments to the Constitution.

 Amendments Official changes, corrections, or additions to the Constitution.

-Magna Carta 1215 - Charter of rights that first limited the powers of the English monarchy.
+Magna Carta 1215 - English document that first protected certain rights and limited the powers of the monarchy.

-The Enlightenment Movement in the 1600's to 1700's that emphasized reason, science, and individualism.
+The Enlightenment European movement in the 1600's to 1700's that emphasized ideas of reason, science, and individualism.

 John Locke English philosopher who declared that people are born with Inalienable Rights - Life, liberty, and property.